-For recreational craft, the Guidebook provides separate tier 2 and tier 3 emission factors for ‘conventional’ vessels and those compliant with Directive 2003/44/EC (EU, 2003) emission limits referring to vessels entering service from 2006/2007.
-It will be necessary for the MS to estimate the proportion of conventional and Directive 2003/44/EC-compliant vessels in the fleet in future years.
+For recreational craft, the Guidebook provides separate tier 2 and tier 3 emission factors for ‘conventional’ vessels and those compliant with emission limits set in the Recreational Craft Directive.
+It will be necessary for the MS to estimate the proportion of conventional vessels and those vessels in the fleet in future years that are compliant with the limits set by the legislation.
 It may be difficult to find the necessary information to make such an estimate.
 Vessel and engine maintenance yards, equipment suppliers and insurance and rental companies may be able to provide estimates on average vessel lifetimes and projected sales figures.
 Projections in tourism and leisure activities could be used as proxies for future trends in new vessel/engine sales.

 A1.5.5 NFR 1A3e: pipeline transport